Become an Advocate

 What is Advocacy and why is it important?

-The ALS Association Greater New York Chapter is a leader in advocating for policies that would improve the lives of those living with ALS, their families and caregivers.
-Our strength derives from those with ALS and their family members whose involvement in advocacy has led to increased federal funding for ALS research, passage of the Medicare waiver for ALS patients, the presumptive disability ruling from the Social Security Administration, and state funding in both New York and New Jersey.
+ALS Greater New York is a leader in championing policies aimed at improving the quality of life for individuals living with ALS, as well as their families and caregivers.
+Our advocacy efforts are firmly grounded in the voices and needs of those affected by ALS, as we strive to support and improve their daily lives.
+Our strength emanates from the active engagement of ALS patients and their families in the advocacy process, which has yielded significant achievements such as increased federal funding for ALS research, the successful passage of the Medicare waiver for ALS patients, the establishment of presumptive disability recognition by the Social Security Administration, and the allocation of state funding in both New York and New Jersey.

 How You Can Help

-Even if you aren’t a friend, relative, or supporter of a legislator, your outreach can help open doors.
-Advocates with the ALS Association help change the laws and policies that affect all people with ALS and their families every single year.
+Sharing your connection to ALS in person, over the phone, in an email or even a letter can help educate and mobilize our elected officials to take action!
+Advocates with ALS Greater New York help change the laws and policies that affect all people with ALS and their families every single year.

 Become an ALS advocate today!